Aliases for HIST2H3A Gene

 GeneCards Summary for HIST2H3A Gene

-HIST2H3A (Histone Cluster 2, H3a) is a Protein Coding gene.
-Among its related pathways are Platelet activation, signaling and aggregation and Gene Expression.
-GO annotations related to this gene include protein heterodimerization activity and histone binding.
-An important paralog of this gene is HIST2H3D.
+HIST2H3A (Histone Cluster 2 H3 Family Member A) is a Protein Coding gene.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and histone binding.
+An important paralog of this gene is HIST2H3C.

 UniProtKB/Swiss-Prot for HIST2H3A Gene

 Core component of nucleosome.
 Nucleosomes wrap and compact DNA into chromatin, limiting DNA accessibility to the cellular machineries which require DNA as a template.
 Histones thereby play a central role in transcription regulation, DNA repair, DNA replication and chromosomal stability.
 DNA accessibility is regulated via a complex set of post-translational modifications of histones, also called histone code, and nucleosome remodeling.